ayalbark/mdef/docs/deliverables/design-studio-1.md

 **4. Data Processing**

-After collecting data, I standardized the “why” column (e.g., “txt,” “text,” and “whatsapp” all categorized under “messaging”).

-Uploaded the resulting data to Google My Maps, where each point on the map represented an instance of phone use.
+After a week of collecting data, I standardized the “why” column (e.g., “txt,” “text,” and “whatsapp” all categorized under “messaging”).
+Then I uploaded the resulting data to Google My Maps, where each pin on the map represented an instance of phone use: https://www.google.es/maps/d/u/0/edit?mid=1Es_1ItoBFE1IKFXyBiMWJW_ZFmYa27k&ll=41.38895722155954%2C2.1959504136691166&z=15

-Color coding was used to differentiate categories of “why.”
+I color coded was used to differentiate categories of “why.”

 The final map served as a spatial visualization of attention, showing where and why I used my phone across the week.

+**5. Limitations**

+Shortcut app did not always function properly (occasional failed runs for unknown reasons).

+Required internet connection to log coordinates — failed or delayed on trains or airplane mode.

+Manual activation meant I sometimes forgot to run it, especially early in the week.

+Being both researcher and subject likely biased my behavior; the act of observation changed my phone use patterns.

+Only logged instances of opening the phone, not duration of use.

+Lacked data on secondary usage drift (e.g., opening for messaging, then doomscrolling).

+Future iteration could check in at intervals (30s/1min) to capture evolving intent.

+Google My Maps limitation: could not display inline images — only clickable URLs.

+**6. Observations**

+“Messaging,” “Camera,” and “Clock” accounted for over 50% of total interactions.

+Suggests potential benefit of transferring clock/messaging functions to a wearable (Apple Watch) to reduce random engagement.

+“Calls” were among the least frequent uses.

+“No reason” or “bored” ranked 5th — raises questions about spontaneous, unintentional attention use.

+Tracking follow-up activity could clarify whether these instances led to more scattered usage patterns.
 ## Visual Documentation

 ### Images